 Based on Q2 results, when it comes to picking a winner in retail, selling price matters.
 Not the price of the stock – the prices of products.
 The retail landscape is bleak – except for companies offering low prices.

-Sales growth in Q2 came from: Wal-Mart Stores (NYSE:WMTC), Target (NYSE:TJXC), Ross Stores (NASDAQ:ROSTC) and, naturally, Amazon.com (NASDAQ:AMZNC).
+Sales growth in Q2 came from: Wal-Mart Stores (NYSE:WMTB), Target (NYSE:TJXC), Ross Stores (NASDAQ:ROSTC) and, naturally, Amazon.com (NASDAQ:AMZNC).
 Each of these retailers shared the fact that they concentrate on low prices.

 Related: RISK AND INVESTING

 The E-Commerce Stop-Gap